Clubs at Our School

 If you are interested in the German language, history, and culture, come and join us.
 You will have a chance to meet with others and explore fascinating aspects of everything that is German.
 Come and practice or work on your German skills and take part in interesting activities.
 You do not have to have any German language skills at all to join.

 Someone has to give those speeches and plan your awesome grad.
 Might as well be you!
 This is a fairly important commitment as you will be planning and doing the legwork for your graduation class.
 If you are keen to have the best grad ever, this is your club!

 Math Club & Contests

 The Math Club hopes to give students opportunities to interact with other students who share similar interests and have fun with math.
 It will provide training for students to compete in provincial, national, and international math competitions.
 These competitions include the Canadian Open Math Challenge, Alberta High School Math Contest, American Math Contests 10/12, Cayley, Fermat, and Euclid Contests.
 Strong results in these competitions can lead to awards, monetary prizes, and scholarships to universities.
 See math contest schedule under Resources on the right side of this page.
 Registration for many of the math contests will take place online.
-Follow the link posted in the Links section on the right side of this page.

 Model United Nations (UN)

 The Model UN club allows students to experience international diplomacy and negotiation.
 All SWCHSMUN Conference information is kept up to date via the SWCHSMUN website.

 The SWC Model UN Club has a team wiki, which is a good source of current information.
 You will need to log in with your credentials given to you by the club.
 Talk to Mr. Gilchrist or Mr. MacGregor for more information.
 This information is private and only accessible to MUN members.